JadeMin/JadeMin/README.md

 - 🔭 A hobbyist developer who write codes that sometimes or not works.
 - 🌱 I’m currently learning `TypeScript`, `Java`, `GoLang`, `C(++)`, `Rust`, and `Dart`.
-- 🛠 I like to mod something, create some useless libraries or programs, and etc.
+- 🛠 I like to mod something, create some useless libraries or softwares, and etc.
 - 🤓 I seek extensibility and very strict my own regularity when programming.